 completely made in the USA.
 The special run and unusual items were manufactured in limited quantities.

-Starting in 1966 Rich-Art had issued reproductions of the Ives transition Model #3245R long cab,
+The 1966 Ives reproduction issues were of the Ives transition Model #3245R long cab,

 and the Ives 3245R short cab version 4-4-4 electric outline locomotives in Wide gauge originally made